martinezpenya/PRG_CFGS_2223/UD06/UD06_EN.md

 The most popular HASH algorithms are the following, although there are many more:

 - MD5 (Message Digest Algorithm 5).
 Published in 1992, its use is currently not recommended due to HASH collisions being detected.
-- My SHA-1 (Secure Hash Algorithms 1).
+- SHA-1 (Secure Hash Algorithms 1).
 Published in 1995, its use is not recommended due to HASH collisions.
-- My SHA-2 (Secure Hash Algorithms 2).
+- SHA-2 (Secure Hash Algorithms 2).
 It is an evolution of SHA-1 and therefore more secure.
 It has many variants, the best known being SHA-256 and SHA-512 and the most secure (no HASH collisions detected) SHA-512/224 and SHA-512/256.
 The successive variants have been presented since 2004.
 - SHA-3 (Secure Hash Algorithms 3).
 Although the similarity in the name is evident, this algorithm is not an evolution of SHA-1 or SHA-2, since they are technically different.
 It has many variants, named SHA-XXX and SHAKEXXX.
 Published in 2015.

 Java provides at least the following HASH algorithms: MD5, SHA-1 and SHA-256, although depending on the Java implementation many more are available.
 For example, Java version 17 has "MD2", "MD", "SHA-1", "SHA-224", "SHA-256", "SHA-384", "SHA-512", "SHA -512/224”, “SHA-512/256”, “SHA3-224”, “SHA3-256”, “SHA3-384”, and “SHA3-512”.